squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    removing the head function symbol, as follows:

    * in a local goal with conclusion :g:`f u = f v`, the conclusion is replaced with :g:`u=v`.
-This produces as many subgoals as argument of the head function symbol.
+This produces as many sub-goals as argument of the head function symbol.
 For a local goal, the tactic takes no arguments.
    * in a global goal, replace :g:`f(u1,...,un)` with :g:`u1,...,un`.